lamsalab/Grinnell_Docs/README.md

   1) Please do not change the size of your terminal while running our program.
 You should maximize your terminal size.
   2) If nothing is printed or there are two copies of the text printed, don't panic.
 Move your cursor to the right and make any change.
 It will fix it.
   3) Please run the program on one account.
 After changing our buffers to stack memory buffers, it did not work out.
-  4) Please create file first on the server side before run "server filename.txt
+  4) Please create file first on the server side before run "server filename.txt".
+Notice that our program also assumes that there is a newline character at the end of the file, since emacs and some other text editors add a newline character automatically to a text file.

  Examples: our program behaves like Google Doc and normal text editors.